matahariramadhan/transcriptor-app/docs/technical_design.md

 ### 3.4 Error Handling Strategy

-- Each module function (`download_audio_python_api`, `transcribe_audio_lemonfox`, etc.) will use `try...except` blocks to catch relevant exceptions (e.g., `yt_dlp.utils.DownloadError`, `openai.APIError`, `FileNotFoundError`, general `Exception`).
+- Functions within the `transcriptor_core` library use `try...except` blocks to catch relevant exceptions (e.g., `yt_dlp.utils.DownloadError`, `openai.APIError`, `FileNotFoundError`, general `Exception`) and return `None` or specific error indicators upon failure.
-- Errors will be logged using Python's `logging` module.
+- Errors are logged using Python's `logging` module within the core library.
-- Functions within `core` will return `None` or specific error indicators upon failure.
-- The `core.pipeline.run_pipeline` function handles errors from `downloader`, `transcriber`, and `formatter` for each URL, logs them, and adds the URL to a failed list, returning a summary.
+- The `transcriptor_core.pipeline.run_pipeline` function handles errors from its internal components for each URL, logs them, and adds the URL to a failed list, returning a summary.
-- `interfaces/cli/main.py` uses this summary to set the exit code.
+- `interfaces/cli/main.py` uses the summary returned by `run_pipeline` to set the exit code.
-- `interfaces/web/processing.py` catches exceptions during `run_pipeline` execution and updates the job status/error in the shared dictionary.
+- `interfaces/web/processing.py` catches exceptions during the call to `run_pipeline` and updates the job status/error in the shared dictionary.
 - `interfaces/web/main.py` includes basic validation and returns appropriate HTTP exceptions (e.g., 404 for unknown job ID, 400 for bad requests).
 - Frontend JavaScript (`apiClient.js`, `main.js`) includes `try...catch` blocks for API calls and displays error messages to the user (e.g., via `alert`).